ramkishor-ch/Python_Notes/Readme.md

 #This is Python_Notes Repository

-#It contains the code of python functions
+#It contains Python_Basic & Python_Intermediate Level